Captain Obvious here: a investment properties are supposed to make you money.

 The most common investment property loan is the good ol’ conventional mortgage loan.
 Typically, conventional lenders require at least 20% of the property price as down payment.

 In most cases borrowers will need a credit score of 620 or above to be approved for a conventional mortgage loan.
-If you were to take a single asset portfolio loan anywhere between 1 to 30 years, expect to pay 3.5% to 5.7% interest.
+If you were to take a single asset portfolio loan anywhere between 1 to 30 years, expect to pay 4.5% to 6% interest; check today’s rates and terms at LendingTree.

 On the other hand, a blanket mortgage loan – an investment property loan that can finance 2 or more properties under one mortgage – will usually range between 3.7% to 11% interest.
 These blanket real estate loans usually charge a variable interest rate if it is for 1 to 10 years, but a loan longer than 10 years has a fixed interest.